gobber/sklearn-export/readme.md

 export = Export(clf)
 result = export.to_json()
 ```
-The result is a Json file that can be loaded in any language.
+The result is a JSON file that can be loaded in any programing language that supports JSON.

 ### Complete examples

 Some complete examples are provided [here](https://github.com/gobber/sklearn-export/tree/master/examples).

-### Saving a Model and a Scaler
+### Saving multiple models
-The sklearn-export can also save more then one class in the same Json.
-This is usefull to store a Classifier and a Scaler (for example).
-To be honest, actually is only possible to store a pair Model and Scaler.
+The sklearn-export can also save more then one model in the same JSON file.
+This is usefull when you need to store a Classifier and a Scaler (for example).
+Currently, it is only possible to export a Model and a Scaler, but future upgrades will include multiple models.
 ```python
 # Basic imports
 from sklearn.datasets import load_iris